Easy Cinnamon Cassava Flour Pancakes

 Monk Fruit Sweetener

 The approved sweeteners on the Plant Paradox Program are: stevia, inulin, yacon, monk fruit, luo han guo, erythritol, and xylitol.
 I don’t know what half of these are, but all I know is I hate stevia.
 However, I’ve found a really good brand that combines monk fruit and xylitol that tastes wonderful, and it’s also available on Amazon Prime.

 The other “weird” ingredient is goat’s milk kefir.
 I use it because I love the flavor of goat’s milk in pancakes and it’s available at my local grocery store.
 If can’t find it or you don’t like the flavor, substitute a thin plain yogurt instead–coconut yogurt, almond yogurt, and sheep’s milk yogurt would all work.

 Ah, pancakes.
 They seem so easy to make, yet they’re so easy to screw up if you don’t have the surface heat juuuuust right.
 Here are my tips for getting the perfect, golden brown cassava flour pancake (through trial and error):

-- Preheat that griddle over medium heat for 3 full minutes, and then turn it down to medium-low heat for at least a minute before you pour anything on it.
+2. Preheat the griddle over medium heat for 3 full minutes, and then turn it down to medium-low heat for at least a minute before you pour anything on it.

 Cinnamon Cassava Flour Pancakes